New User | Print Page | Contact Us | Report Abuse | Sign In

 How to Register

-To purchase this eLearning Program online select purchase today.
+To purchase this eLearning Program online select register now.
 Full payment is required with the online registration.
 Alternatively, if your employer plans to pay for you to attend, you must complete the eLearning Program Order Form and submit completed form along with a copy of the employer's approved check request/purchase order form.
 Over-the-phone registrations will not be accepted.

 Group Discounts